slorber/backspace-disabler/README.md

 Disable the annoying backward navigation that occurs when the user press the backspace key.

+# Features

+- Prevent browser back on backspace (by using `preventDefaut()`)
-It does so by using `preventDefaut()`, and does not cancel the ability of the user to delete text or content on form inputs and contenteditable elements.
+- Does not break ability of user to delete content on all known input types
+- Supports contentEditable (in read/edit mode)
+- Allow to apply the behavior globally or on a subtree
+- No dependency

 # Usage